jmfarfar/MySfotipy/README.md

 MySfotipy
 =========

-My own projecto of sfotipy like in mejorando.la
+My own project of sfotipy like in mejorando.la